tsugiproject/tsugi-org/md/ADVANTAGE.md

 the issuer, client id, deployment id, platform keySet URL, platform token retrieval URL, tool public key and tool private key.

-All of these values except deployment id are entered into the `Add Issuer` screen and you can add the Issuer.
-Make note of the integer primary key by viewing the issuer in Tsugi.
+All of the LMS values except deployment id are entered into the `Add Issuer` screen and you can add the Issuer.

 Continue to Creating a Tenant / Key below.